Links and Useful Information

 Specialist Disability Service Providers have mandated ongoing reporting obligations to the HSR, these include:

-- Critical incidents/complaints - report the circumstances of a risk where the provider has reasonable grounds to believe there is serious risk to the life, health or safety of a person with a disability to whom the provider is providing a specialist disability service.
+- Report critical incidents/complaints - circumstances of a risk where the provider has reasonable grounds to believe there is serious risk to the life, health or safety of a person with a disability to whom the provider is providing a specialist disability service.
 Targeted compliance reviews may occur in response to complaints or critical incidents.
+Please refer to the Critical Incident Fact Sheet [PDF 467KB]

-- Disclosure of: an investigation of the provider; arbitration, litigation or other adjudicative proceeding that could have an adverse impact on the provider’s capacity to comply with the standards.
+- Disclose an investigation of the provider; arbitration, litigation or other adjudicative proceeding that could have an adverse impact on the provider’s capacity to comply with the standards.

 - any material change or proposed change to the constitution and rules or memorandum and articles of association;